ctools/ctools/doc/source/users/tutorials/quickstart/selecting.rst

 As next step you may want to select some events from the simulated event data.
-You may want to restrict the events to a region of interest (ROI) of 3 degrees around the Crab nebula, you may want to extract a 30 minutes time slice from the data, and you may want to limit the energy range of the events to 0.1 - 100 TeV.
+You may want to restrict the events to a region of interest (ROI) of 3 degrees around the pointing direction, you may want to extract a 30 minutes time slice from the data, and you may want to limit the energy range of the events to 0.1 - 100 TeV.
 You do this event selection using the :ref:`ctselect` tool as follows: